-Your life’s work, from a collective perspective
+Your life’s work, seen from a collective perspective

 Individualism has been a determining factor in the societal model of many wealthy countries.
 This lifemap scenario is for people who would like to explore characteristics of that which is of collective interest.
 Consider your life’s work as a collection of all the moments of your life, valuing everything.
 Your life course is depicted on the poster.
 From where you are now, you’ll imagine how you envision your future.
 We will share which social behaviour patterns we have experienced ourselves and talk about how to cope with those in our own environment.
 Following that we will let ourselves be informed and inspired by the many possible routes that exist already to find our own answers for the future.
 Each of the group adds their findings to their own poster.
-The whole overview will help to find direction.
+Insights and overview will help to find direction.

 The image shows the lifemap building blocks